| This document is also available as

 macros are thus terminating in that parsing is guaranteed to

-terminate, hygienic since full -conversion eliminates the
+terminate, hygienic since full

 risk of name clashes, and transparent such that subsequent phases in